 Planning & Monitoring

-Many projects are carried out annually "on the ground" to improve wildlife habitat, maintain recreation opportunities, demonstrate sound silvicultural practices, and generally "care for the land and serve people."
-Public input is included in these activities through the NEPA (National Environmental Policy Act) process.
-Each new project is first listed on the quarterly Schedule of Proposed Actions (SOPA), then, as additional documents relating to it are completed, they are posted to the national PALS (Projects Appeals and Litigation System) site, which can be accessed from the "Management Projects" page.
+Many projects are carried out annually to improve wildlife habitat, maintain recreation opportunities, demonstrate sound silvicultural practices, and generally "care for the land and serve people."
+Public input is included in proposing these activities through the NEPA (National Environmental Policy Act) process.

-Resource management discusses the individual study types that when brought together comprise the whole ecosystem on the Forest.
+Resource management encompasses the many natural resources that, when brought together, comprise the whole ecosystem on the Forest.
 Resource managment includes the projects as discussed above and fulfills the objectives outlined in the Forest Plan.

 Spatial data is used extensively on the White Mountain National Forest in project planning, analysis, implementation, and monitoring.

 Road Study Update - Travel Analysis Report Now Available

 Thank you to all who contributed to the road study (also known as the Travel Analysis).
 The Forest Service has released all the Travel Analysis Reports that analyze the existing roads systems and identify opportunities to achieve a more sustainable road system for each National Forest & Prairie.
 These reports are part of nationwide requirement and are not decision documents—instead, they provide an analysis of the road system as it exists today.
 All future proposed actions and decisions will involve further opportunities for public input and engagement at the project level under National Environmental Policy Act processes.